 We advise that you make early contact with us if you have a proposal or project that you wish us to support, so that we can help to ensure that the process is as smooth as possible for you.

 Researchers are reminded of the conditions of sponsorship as stipulated within each Sponsorship Approval Letter.
 All NHS Research Ethics Committee (REC) approved projects are required to submit an Annual Progress Report to the REC that approved the research.
-It is a requirement of all NHSBT R&D sponsored research that the R&D Office receives a copy of this report.
+It is a requirement of all NHSBT R&D sponsored research that the Research Governance Office receives a copy of this report.

 If you have any queries about your NHSBT R&D sponsored research, please get in touch with us, we will be happy to assist you.